Skip to main content

 He followed her down the corridor to the open terrace garden.
 "I was telling you about your health.
 You don't need to fast over a stupid ritual."

-Ajabdeh dismissed his presence and sat down on the garden chair.
+Ajabdeh dismissed his presence and sat down on the garden chair once she had put everything in place.
 He stood behind her, still in his office wear, the tie loosened around his neck, hands on his hips, clueless.

-"Seriously Ajabdeh?"
+"Seriously, Ajabdeh?"
 He asked.
 "Now you are angry?"
+The silence from her annoyed him.

-"Okay, I apologize.
+"Okay, I apologise.
 I won't interfere in this."
 He frowned at her lack of response.
 "Let's go back to the room."

 "I am staying here."
 She was firm.